directus/directus/docs/configuration/flows/operations.md

 Transform Payload simply creates a new key on the Flow Object with nested JSON data to provide a clean space where you can combine data from multiple Flow keys into a single object.
-For example, if you need to use the same data multiple times _(e.g. send it in a web request and also use it to create an Item in a Collection)_, you can combine the data with Transform Payload once, then use its Operation key repeatedly.
+For example, if you need to use the same data multiple times _(e.g. send it in a web request and also use it to create an Item in a Collection)_, you can combine the data with Transform Payload once, then access its Operation key repeatedly.

 - **JSON** — Define JSON to insert into the Flow Object.